Gopi-04/id-card-detection/README.md

 ### View Results

 The webcam feed will open in a window displaying detected ID cards, bounding boxes, confidence scores, and calculated distances.

-## Configuration

-- **Confidence Threshold:** Adjust the `confidence_threshold` variable in the script to filter detections based on confidence level.
-- **Camera Calibration:** Ensure proper calibration of your webcam for accurate distance measurements.